kiwitcms/kiwitcms.github.io/content/2022-01-24-feature-environment-and-properties.markdown

 **Practical rules:**

-1. Attributes which affect a single test case should be defined as TestCase properties
+1. Attributes which affect a single test case should be defined as TestCase parameters
 1. Attributes which affect all test cases in a suite should be defined as TestRun environment(s)
 1. One big TestRun is likely the best from organizational and optimizational point of view